HEnquist/camilladsp/README.md

   The number of segments is calculated as `filter_length / chunk size`, and rounded up to the nearest integer.

-  Using a smaller chunk size (more segments) can reduce latency but is less efficient and needs more processing power.
+  Using a smaller chunk size (i.e. more segments) reduces latency but makes the convoultion process less efficient and thus needs more processing power.
+  Although a smaller chunk size leads to increased CPU usage for all filters, the difference is larger for FIR filters than the other types.

   If you have long FIR filters, try different chunk sizes to find the best balance between latency and processing power.